traefik/lobicornis/readme.md

     --marker.light-review        Label use when a pull request need a lower minimal review as default.   (default "bot/light-review")
     --marker.merge-in-progress   Label use when the bot update the PR (merge/rebase).                    (default "status/4-merge-in-progress")
     --marker.merge-method-prefix Use to override default merge method for a PR.                          (default "bot/merge-method-")
+    --marker.merge-retry-prefix  Use to manage merge retry.                                              (default "bot/merge-retry-")
     --marker.need-human-merge    Label use when the bot cannot perform a merge.                          (default "bot/need-human-merge")
     --marker.need-merge          Label use when you want the bot perform a merge.                        (default "status/3-needs-merge")
     --marker.no-merge            Label use when a PR must not be merge.                                  (default "bot/no-merge")